+That three mile run that you had planned now seems like an insurmountable task.
+Walking three miles may even be too much to take on.
 I don’t get sick very often, but I have felt many times a cold coming and have stopped dead in my tracks to try and ward it off.
 I begin examining every morsel entering my mouth, take a step back and examine my routine.

-It was no surprise then that when I researched the impact running has on the immune system – I saw Runner’s World was right on target with covering the same topic.
+It was no surprise then that when I researched the impact running has on the immune system.
+I saw Runner’s World was right on target with covering the same topic.
 The last thing any of us wants is to get sick.
 But what is even worse is getting sick while training for a big race, or on race day.